madziejm/is-you-cat/is-you-cat/README.md

 # Is You cat

-Different ways to produce Cat Detection Neural Network for Embedded device.
+Different ways to produce Cat Detection Neural Network for Embedded devices.

 ## OneClassTraining
 Implementation of the method described here https://arxiv.org/pdf/1901.08688.pdf.